pittcsc/pittcswiki/src/guides/academics/succeed-in-course-x/succeed-in-441.md

   - During lecture: focus, and think conceptually about what the professor is saying
   - After lecture: do the assignments, do more practice problems, write and solve your own problems, etc
 - Practice proofs frequently
 - **You WILL get stuck on many problems.** It's natural and it happens to everybody.
 Spend time with the problem, get familiar and comfortable with it, and the answer will come to you eventually.
-If you want to do math right, *enjoy* being stuck.
+If you want to do math right, *enjoy* being stuck
   - Wholesome tweet: https://twitter.com/virtualcourtney/status/1358885975808749574
   - Nice article about being stuck: https://mathwithbaddrawings.com/2017/09/20/the-state-of-being-stuck/
-  - Video about struggling with math: https://www.youtube.com/watch?v=kenf8E1RuoA
+  - So, you think you're bad at math... https://www.youtube.com/watch?v=kenf8E1RuoA
 - Even if you're *really* stuck, **DO NOT look up the answer on the internet.** Especially on a homework, that's cheating.
 Cheating = F in the course, and you rob yourself of the opportunity to build your problem-solving muscles.
 Often times it is helpful to step away from a problem or even sleep on it (one of many reasons to start assignments early)

 ### **Preparation**

 This section will be about the preparation you can do before the *semester*.
 Walking into the first day of lecture with a solid understanding of the course material is a fantastic learning advantage and confidence booster.
 Before the semester starts, we recommend learning a little bit about discrete math on your own.
 Regarding depth at which you should read / learn, we recommend going an inch deep and a mile wide.
 Instead of learning only the *first* course topic in its entirety, learn a little bit about all of the topics.

 Learning everything about logic and proofs before the semester will just make the first month of class boring, and the learning benefits will be over as soon as the next topic beings (which means your workload will increase quite a bit).
 If you learn a little bit about every topic, you'll have the learning advantage throughout the entire semester, and your workload will stay more consistent.
 That being said, if you find yourself excited about a particular topic and you wish to read deeper, do it!!!!

 ### **Readings**

 We recommend readings the assigned textbook chapter class.
 Coming to class with a sound understanding of what will be taught in lecture is profoundly helpful.
-Additionally, it's helpful to hear topics explained from a different perspective.
-Your professor might not explain a concept in a way that suits you, and when that happens it's nice to have the textbook explanation (don't forget, a textbook is really a professor.
+It's helpful to hear certain topics explained from a different perspective.
+Your professor might not explain a concept in a way that suits you, so it's nice to have the textbook explanation (don't forget, a textbook is really a professor.
 Dr. Rosen in this case).
 I've always found it beneficial to read ahead before class, then use the lecture as more of a review / study session, that way I never feel like I'm actually studying.
-You can choose the depth at which to read before class.
 It works well to read with medium depth, try to understand the core concepts of the reading.
 If you can't wrap your head around a difficult idea, wait until lecture to address it.

 If you didn't have the time or energy to do any reading, that's okay.
 Quickly look through the lecture slides before class to get a glance at the topics and concepts to be covered.
 You don't want any surprises during lecture!

 ### **The textbook**

 *Discrete Mathematics and its Applications* by Kenneth Rosen is a fantastic textbook.
 The concepts are explained well and there are in-text exercises to get you ready for the end-of-chapter problems.
-These in text exercises are notated by **EXAMPLE X** in the left margin, and they consist of a small problem followed by a solution. **Try solving the exercises by hand before looking at the solution.** This is a fantastic way to engage with the material before class, even if you only do a few problems.
+These in-text exercises are notated by **EXAMPLE X** in the left margin, and they consist of a small problem followed by a solution. **Try solving the exercises by hand before looking at the solution.** This is a fantastic way to engage with the material before class, even if you only do a few problems.
 At the end of each chapter is around 50 practice problems, and the solutions to the odd-numbered problems can be found at the end of the book.

-Here's a free pdf version of the book: https://1lib.us/book/4985595/cc406a?id=4985595&secret=cc406a
+Here's a free pdf version of the book (this is what I used):  https://1lib.us/book/4985595/cc406a?id=4985595&secret=cc406a

 ### **Homeworks**

 Start the homeworks as early as possible.
 You don't want to be stuck having to write 5+ proofs with 3 hours until the submission deadline.
 If you get stuck on a problem, move on and finish as many as you can.
 Then, go to office hours and address the problems that you are stuck on.
 Also, do the starred problems in the textbook (they may be bonus questions).
 While you *may* get stuck on the regular problems, you **will** get stuck on the starred ones.
 These provide fantastic opportunities to get stuck when attempting questions that require a bit more creativity.

 When the homework is graded and you see which problems you got wrong, figure out why.
 This will fill in important gaps in knowledge that will be important for exams.
 Try odd problems (which have answers) that are similar to those you got wrong.
 Try solving the problem again from scratch, or try solving a simpler version of the same problem to see where your weaknesses lie.
 Refer back to the text or lecture recording and re-learn a topic if you're struggling with it.
 If you still cannot to solve the problem, see the next bullet.

-**Go to office hours (UTA or prof) and ask *why* you got the problems wrong that you did.** If you go **soon** after the assignment is graded rather than right before an exam, it prevents crowding during the UTA's office hours.
+Go to office hours (UTA or prof) and ask *why* you got the problems wrong that you did.
+If you go **soon** after the assignment is graded rather than right before an exam, it prevents crowding during the UTA's office hours.
 Crowding is stressful for the UTAs and it prevents some students from getting their needs addressed.

 The homeworks will start out relatively easy, but they will ramp up in difficulty very quickly.
 Once proofs are introduced, homeworks will probably take about twice the amount of that they did before.